centreon/centreon-documentation/en/upgrade/upgrade-from-18-10.md

 This chapter describes how to upgrade your Centreon platform from version 18.10 to version 21.04.

+> If you want to migrate your Centreon server to CentOS / Oracle Linux / RHEL 8
+> you need to follow the [migration procedure](../migrate/migrate-from-20-x)

 ## Perform a backup

 Be sure that you have fully backed up your environment for the following